DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ## KopiaUI in Windows

 While KopiaUI seems like the way to go because of the simple deployment and use, it has a drawback.
-The way the schedule works, where the user must be logged in for backups to take place is something to be very aware of.<br>
+The way the schedule works - that the user must be logged in for backups to take place.

-Othewise KopiaUI does not really need guidance here.
-It just works for any normal use.
+Othewise KopiaUI does not need guide.
+It just works for normal use.

 ## Kopia Server in Windows

-Kopia binary is copied in to `C:\Kopia\` and a scheduled task is imported that start kopia on boot in server mode.
-In server mode kopia runs in the background, with its web server answering at url: `localhost:51515` where it can be managed.
+Kopia always running in the background, but also webgui to manage it in.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),
-  delete everything except `kopia_server_deploy_win` folder.
+  delete everything except `kopia_backup/kopia_server_deploy_win_service` folder.
-* Run `DEPLOY.cmd`, it will:
+* Run `DEPLOY.cmd` as admin, it will:
   * Removes powershell scripts restriction.
-  * Creates folder `C:\Kopia` and copies files there
+  * Creates folder `C:\Kopia` and copies files there.
-  * Imports a task schedule that will start `C:\Kopia\kopia_server_start.cmd`<br>
+  * Uses [shawl](https://github.com/mtkennerly/shawl) to crate Kopia service.
-  * Places `kopia.url` on the current user's desktop
+  * Places `kopia.url` on the current user's desktop.
-* Check content of `C:\Kopia\kopia_server_start.cmd`<br>
+* One should check content of `C:\Kopia\kopia_server_start.cmd`<br>
-  note or change the credentials, the default: `admin // aaa`
+  note credentials set there: `admin // aaa`
 * Visit in browser `localhost:51515`
 * Setup new repo through webgui.
 * Setup what to backup and schedule.